joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.8.5 =

+* Bug fix: One missed instance of the `.button` class switched to `.mc-button`.
+* Bug fix: `ctype_digit` string as an argument deprecated in PHP 8.1+.
+* Bug fix: event count counted the wrong array keys, yielding a count of 0.

 = 3.8.4 =